 We need to get ok with a quick impromptu video conference.
 It is a lot quicker than trading emails or instant messages; and that face to face interaction does wonders in terms of building relationships with team mates.

 - Our work day hours ended up being longer but we didn’t mind

 Because Moodle is a globally dispersed and diverse organisation, we’re used to having meetings out of “office” hours; but something about working at home made it ok and less of a burden.
 The saved time of the commute and the ability to make dinner (and other household chores) during the day made the concept of a night meeting more palatable.

 Most of the feedback from the team suggests that working from home is great, but the face to face interaction, the office banter and Friday drinks was really missed.
 Whilst it allows for flexibility for a couple of days of the week, we still prefer a balance of having office time with our colleagues.

-So what did we learn overall?
+So what have we learnt overall?

-It was a great experience and we’ve a new appreciation for our remote workers who do it permanently.
+It’s been an interesting experience and we’ve a new appreciation for our remote workers who do it permanently.

 We’ll continue to embed our Communication Principles and our OKR (Objective and Key Result) process which are both paramount in the success of remote working.